-Melbourne Water has complied with this condition for the period 1 July 2014 to 30 June 2015, transferring a total of 6 ML into the pipeline over this period.
+Melbourne Water has complied with this condition for the period 1 July 2015 to 30 June 2016.
+Melbourne Water records indicated that 7 ML was transferred into the pipeline over this period.

 Condition 11(b)

 The water extracted to the Sugarloaf Pipeline must be not more than 360 ML per day, with any variation in this daily pumping rate limited to a maximum of 200 ML to minimise the rise and fall in river levels upstream and downstream of the river off-take structure.